Plan your upgrade to Microsoft Dynamics CRM 2016 Server

 Have an account in the same Active Directory domain as the server or servers that are being upgraded.

-The upgrade will fail if the user who is running the upgrade has a disabled System Administrator Role.
+The upgrade will fail if the user who is running the upgrade has a disabled the System Administrator Role.

 Have administrator rights on the SQL Server and Reporting Services server associated with the deployment that is being upgraded.